 Your children will likely have many questions about their future.
 It is important for you and your spouse to anticipate these questions.
 There are times when the perfect plan on protecting your children does not succeed.
 If this occurs, it is important for you to be able to discuss your concerns with your experienced attorney.
 Remember, your children need you.

 Developing a Parenting Plan Tailored for your Children

-We will work together throughout your divorce proceeding to develop a parenting plan that addresses the legal and physical custody of your children.
-The plan we will pursue will be tailored for your children’s individual needs including your children’s future financial support.
+Ruth will work with you throughout your divorce proceeding to develop a parenting plan that addresses the legal and physical custody of your children.
+The plan that we will pursue will be tailored for your children’s individual needs, including your children’s future financial support.

 Contact Jackson Family Law for more information

 Whether you are considering divorce, thinking about how divorce will impact your children or seeking information on changing or acquiring child support, custody or visitation orders, Northern Kentucky divorce lawyer Ruth Jackson can assist you to make informed decision that are in the best interests for you and your family.
 For more information on children and divorce, please contact Ruth Jackson at (859) 291-8055 to schedule a consultation or contact us online.